rocketacademy/bootcamp-docs/algorithms/a.5-data-structures/a.5.6-trees/a.5.6.1-tree-traversal.md

 ### Time Complexity: _`O(V+E)`_ where V is all the vertexes in the tree and E are all the edges.

 BFS is a fancier form of tree traversal that typically involves queues.
-As a recap of BFS, consider the following `level_order` traversal solution from RA's tree traversal exercises.
+As a recap of BFS, consider the following `level_order` traversal solution from Rocket's tree traversal exercises.
 The following algorithm enables us to access nodes in a tree in level order.

 Consider using Python's built-in `deque` data structure [here](https://docs.python.org/3/library/collections.html#collections.deque) for a more efficient queue implementation than `list`. `deque` is implemented with a doubly-linked list, thus dequeue is a O(1) operation.
 Specifically, see the [`popleft` method](https://docs.python.org/3/library/collections.html#collections.deque.popleft).